wxt-dev/wxt/docs/guide/publishing.md

 ## GitHub Action

-Here's an example of a GitHub Action to automate submiting new versions of your extension for review.
+Here's an example of a GitHub Action to automate submitting new versions of your extension for review.
 Ensure that you've added all required secrets used in the workflow to the repo's settings.

 ```yml
 # TODO